Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_ansible.md

 * Playbooks ansible-playbook -i inventory playbook.yml

     * Playbooks can declare configurations but they can also orchestrate steps of any manual ordered process, even as different steps must bounce back and forth between sets of machines in particular orders.
-They can launch tasks synchronously or asynchronously.
+They can launch tasks synchronously or asynchronously..

 * * *